 Interestingly enough the head height can be used also to measure the body width.
 In this case, a standard measure of body width in figure drawing is two and a half heads.
 More correct is the shoulders that are two and a half heads wide.

 Figure drawing – the female figure

 The same reasoning applies to the proportions of the female body.
 Eight heads is a good starting point however you can use also seven or even six heads as sometimes women are represented as slightly shorter than men.

-Remember that you could always use the eight-head subdivision even if you are drawing characters of different height.
+Remember that you could always use the eight-head subdivision even if you are drawing characters of different heights.
 You start by drawing two vertical lines representing where the characters stand and they can be of different lengths.
-At that point you can just divide in eight equal parts every line to use the eight-head subdivision for both.
+At that point, you can just divide in eight equal parts every line to use the eight-head subdivision for both.

 The 4th head base corresponds to the middle point, just above the crotch and the 6th head base corresponds to the bottom knees line like for the man proportion chart.
 To finish, the width of the woman shoulders is only 2 heads (instead of the two and a half in men).

 I hope you found this introductory tutorial useful.
 If you liked it please share it or leave a comment and let us know what else would you like to know about drawing the human figure.